New CRM integrations: Salesforce & HubSpot

 When you deliver the incentive matters

-If you’re doing survey invitations by mail or email, provide the incentive upfront.
+If you’re doing survey invitations by mail or email, consider providing the incentive upfront.

-Including a cash incentive when you initially send over the survey yields higher response rates than providing the cash incentive after you receive the completed survey.
+Including an incentive when you initially send over the survey yields higher response rates for some groups compared to providing the incentive after you receive the completed survey.

-Don Dillman explains this curiosity using social exchange theory in his book, “Survey Methodology” (2020).
+Don Dillman explains this curiosity using social exchange theory in his book “Survey Methodology.”

 Social exchange theory posits that pairing survey invites with a prepaid incentive does a couple helpful things: